Working Papers:

 Entrepreneurial Human Capital and Firm Informality with Luis Franjo, Francesco Turino Slides Paper (Submitted)

-Abstract This paper studies how entrepreneurial human capital affects firm informality in developing economies.
+This paper studies how entrepreneurial human capital affects firm informality in developing economies.
 We develop a life-cycle general equilibrium model with endogenous education and occupational choice under limited tax enforcement and credit frictions.
 Entrepreneurial ability is enhanced by college education.
 Calibrated to Brazil, the model shows that expanding college attainment reduces informality by reallocating talent toward larger, more productive formal firms.
 This raises GDP and aggregate productivity, with the magnitude of effects depending on the degree of credit frictions.
 We validate the mechanism using microdata, leveraging Brazil’s 1996 education reform.
 The findings underscore the role of education in promoting formalization.